Social Democratic Party of Germany: History

 During the Peaceful Revolution in East Germany, the East German SPD was refounded.
 It merged with the West German party in 1990, shortly before German reunification.
 The SPD returned to government under Gerhard Schröder after the 1998 federal election in a coalition with The Greens.
 This government was re-elected in 2002 but defeated in 2005.
 The SPD then became junior partner of a grand coalition with the CDU/CSU until 2009.
 After a term in opposition, they again served as junior partner to the CDU/CSU after the 2013 federal election.
 This arrangement was renewed after the 2017 federal election.
 SPD narrowly won against the CDU/CSU in the September 2021 federal election, becoming the biggest party in the federal parliament (Bundestag).
 Social Democrat Olaf Scholz became the new chancellor in December 2021, and formed a coalition government with the Green Party and the Free Democrats.
+In the 2024 European Parliament election, the party fell to third behind the far right AfD and the CDU/CSU.
+In December 2024, the traffic light coalition ended with the FDP leaving and Scholz losing a vote of confidence.
+The SPD entered the 2025 German federal election behind in the polls, and achieved its worst result in post-war history, with just 120 seats.
+The party placed third behind Alternative for Germany (AfD), with CDU leader Friedrich Merz projected to become Germany's next chancellor.
+In May 2025, Friedrich Merz, leader of the CDU, formed a coalition government between the CDU/CSU and the SPD (grand coalition).
+Co-leader of the SPD, Lars Klingbeil, became vice chancellor and finance minister of the new government.